praneethmendu/coin-aggregator/README.md

 add your ethereum address to the file exe/idex.js

-**Warning:** You API keys are as powerfull as your passwords please be carefull not to share it or the files containing it anywhere or with anyone.
+**Warning:** You API keys are as powerful as your passwords please be careful not to share it or the files containing it anywhere or with anyone.

 ##### adding tokens